-Moderate, mitigated to Low: Sandfly fever has a Moderate risk with potential disease rates from 1% to 10% per month under worst case conditions.
+Moderate, mitigated to Low: Sandfly fever has a Moderate risk with potential disease rates from 1% to 10% per month; under worst case conditions disease rates can be as high as 50%.
 Mitigation measures reduced the risk to Low.
 The disease is transmitted by sandflies and occurs more commonly in children though adults are still at risk.
 Sandfly fever disease typically resulted in debilitating febrile illness requiring 1 to 7 days of supportive care followed by return to duty.

-6.2.5 Plague:
+6.2.5 Sindbis (and Sindbis-like viruses):